Skip to main content

 Post Nominals PhD, CSEP-CEP, CSPS

-Biography Ashley is a clinical exercise physiologist (CSEP-CEP) and certified special population specialist (NSCA-CSPS).
+Biography Ashley is a clinical exercise physiologist (CSEP-CEP), certified special population specialist (NSCA-CSPS), and behaviour change specialist (NASM-BCS).

 Ashley holds an BMSc with an honours specialisation in Medical Science (from Western University in Canada) and a MSc also in Medical Science (specialisation in pharmacology and physiology from McMaster University in Canada).